BrofessorDoucette/ResearchTools/README.md

 ### Chorus Machine Learning Project:

 The project I had spent the most time on was predicting the chorus power measured by EMFISIS on the Van Allen Probes, using low-earth orbit electron flux measurements from POES and geomagnetic indices (Kp, SME).
 This was a hard problem because of the heteroscedasticity of the raw data, and also the lack of conjunctions between EMFISIS and POES.
 I was unable to fix the problem to my satisfaction using transformations (box-cox, log, etc), weights, or a loss function that lets the variance be variable (see https://docs.pytorch.org/docs/stable/generated/torch.nn.GaussianNLLLoss.html).
-This meant the residuals were not normal and the dataset was heavily imbalanced.
+This meant the residuals were not normal and the dataset was already heavily imbalanced, making this a challenging project.

 This is the average distribution that EMFISIS measured during the Van Allen Probes Lifetime.
 The model I developed should essentially be able to accurately predict deviations from this average using the extra information from POES and indices.